Keywords in abstracts act as the cataloging system for your research to be indexed and found efficiently, and deliver your work to the right audience.

 Don’t settle for generic keywords like “research” or “education.”
 Focus on terms that accurately reflect your research topic, methodology, and findings.

 Example: ‘A study on the effectiveness of a new teaching method’ wouldn’t benefit from the generic keyword “teaching.”
-Instead, consider more specific terms like “flipped classroom,” “active learning,” or “student engagement.”
+Instead, consider more specific terms, such as “flipped classroom,” “active learning,” or “student engagement.”

 2. Discipline-Specific Language

 Each field has its own vocabulary.
-Use keywords in abstracts commonly understood within your research area.
+Use keywords in abstracts that are commonly understood within your research area.

 Example: A medical researcher wouldn’t use the term “sick” but “pathophysiology” or “disease etiology.”
 Understanding the jargon and terminology specific to your field ensures your research is discoverable by scholars familiar with that language.